calccrypto/OpenPGP/README.md

 Also:
  - cmake/FindGMP.cmake is by Jack Poulson from [Elemental](https://github.com/elemental/Elemental) and is licened under the BSD License.
 It was changed slightly to remove a debug message.
  - Some of CMakeLists.txt was taken from the [Kitware CMake wiki RPath handling page](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/RPATH-handling#always-full-rpath).
- - The code for incorporating Google Test into CMake was taken from the [Google Test README](https://github.com/google/googletest/blob/master/googletest/README.md).
+ - The code for incorporating Google Test into CMake was taken from the [Google Test README](https://github.com/google/googletest/blob/master/googletest/README.md), and modified slightly.

 ### With much help from